llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 {% endhighlight %}

 Alright, now we're ready to write samples!
-All we need to do now is generate the next sample and assign it to the pointer that is dereferenced at incrementing indices like in the following snippit:
+All we need to do now is generate the next sample and assign it to the pointer that is dereferenced at incrementing indices like in the following snippet:

 {% highlight c %}
 for( uint32_t idx = 0; idx < frames; idx++ )